-- Future beneficiaries gain time to plan for all aspects of retirement and modify their own financial planning, while adjusting to legislated changes in Social Security. - Implementation of program changes can be more gradual and span multiple generations of retirees. - Public trust in the financial soundness of the Social Security program will improve.
+• Future beneficiaries gain time to plan for all aspects of retirement and modify their own financial planning, while adjusting to legislated changes in Social Security.

+- Implementation of program changes can be more gradual and span multiple generations of retirees. - Public trust in the financial soundness of the Social Security program will improve.

-TABLE 1: LONG-RANGE ACTUARIAL BALANCE (percentage of taxable payroll) Providing for solvency of Social Security both during and after the period where the macroaging trend impacts Social Security requires a timely and thoughtful solution.
-Not only should changes address the Baby Boom bulge, they should continue to address micro-aging trends and provide for solutions beyond the 2030s.
+Providing for solvency of Social Security both during and after the period where the macroaging trend impacts Social Security requires a timely and thoughtful solution.
+Not only should changes address the Baby Boom bulge, they should also continue to address micro-aging trends.